 Latency

-The time delay between the capture of an event and its display to viewers.
+Latency is the time delay between capturing and displaying an event to viewers.
 Lower latency results in more real-time interaction during a stream.

 Live Stream

-A broadcast of video and/or audio content in real time over the internet.
+A real-time broadcast of video and/or audio content over the Internet.
 Used in gaming, events, webinars, product launches, and more.

 Live Chat

-A real-time text communication feature allowing viewers to interact with the host and each other during a stream.
-Common across YouTube Live, Twitch, and Facebook Live.
+A real-time text communication feature allows viewers to interact with the host and each other during a stream.
+It is common on YouTube Live, Twitch Live, and Facebook Live.

 Live Encoder